fotiskoun/CCF/perf-system/README.md

 _Submitter_
 _Analysis_

-In order to run the components you need python3 and run each component selectively.
-The folder contatining each these components is the **CCF/perf-system**
+The folder containing each these components is the **CCF/perf-system**

-The required packages are included inside the the requirements.txt and can be installed running the following command from the **CCF/perf-system** directory
+The required Python packages are included inside the the  **CCF/perf-system/requirements.txt** and can be installed running the following command from the **CCF/perf-system** directory.

 ```sh
 pip install -r requirements.txt
 ```

+For installation of the required libraries for C++ see on the description of the [Submitter](#submitter) component

 After that, run your CCF system.